DevDreamerer/159333_Project-/README.md

 All data is stored in a **MySQL database**, you can access the sql script through **master** or **customer_branch**, the file name is **script.sql**.

+⚠️Note: Everyone's database path, username, and password may be different, so in order to successfully run the code, you need to change the relevant information of the database in the **application.yml** file in the java code, and change the path, username, and password to match your database.

 ---

 ## 🧰 Tech Stack